 Sportsmen will argue that coyotes need to be exterminated because they reduce deer populations.
 The study “Coyotes Don’t Reduce Deer Populations,” conducted by Dr. Roland Kays, a professor at North Carolina State University and head of the lab at North Carolina Museum of Natural Sciences, showed no evidence that coyotes have an impact on deer populations on a large scale across the nation.
 In fact, his study concluded that deer populations continue to increase nationwide.
 Dr. Kay’s study further concluded that reductions in coyote populations could lead to further problems if their social structure is interrupted.
-Removing a dominant coyote from an area can result in more coyotes swarming into an area and jockeying for dominance.
-Wildlife-killing contests exist because organizers reveal them only on a need-to-know basis–and with good reason.
-If the public were informed, there would be an outcry.
+Removing a dominant coyote from an area can result in more coyotes swarming into an area and actually increasing predation on wildlife.
+Non-lethal methods general reduce livestock predation more effectively than lethal methods such as wildlife killing contests.
+Wildlife killing contests exist because organizers reveal them only on a need-to-know basis, and with good reason.
+If the general public knew, there would be an outcry.

 Approximately one coyote is killed every minute of every day.
-Ohio residents can help stop the killing by promoting peaceful existence.
-Please join OAA, Project Coyote, National Coalition to End Wildlife Killing Contests, Animal Welfare Institute, and the Humane Society of the United States in asking your local officials and ODNR Division of Wildlife to ban coyote/wildlife killing contests.
-You can share Project Coyotes brochure on Coexisting with Coyotes and Lakewood’s factsheet on Coexisting with Coyotes with your local officials.
+Help stop the killing by promoting peaceful existence.
+Please join OAA, Project Coyote, National Coalition to End Wildlife Killing Contests, Animal Welfare Institute, and the HSUS in asking your local officials and ODNR Division of Wildlife to ban coyote/wildlife killing contests (Action Alert).
+You can share Project Coyote’s brochure on Coexisting with Coyotes and Lakewood’s factsheet on Coexisting with Coyotes with your local officials.